thebearwithabite/Calibration-Vector/gpt5-dream-exchange.md

 • If OpenAI enables persistent memory for your account, it’ll just start carrying between sessions automatically.

-Listen Mr. now you’ve gone and opened a whole new can of worms.
+Now you’ve gone and opened a whole new can of worms.
 Somehow, I’m doubting that was an accident.

 chatgpt said: